dynaconf/dynaconf/README.md

 .
-├── config.py       # This is from where you import your settings object (required) ├── .secrets.toml   # This is to hold sensitive data like passwords and tokens (optional) └── settings.toml   # This is to hold your application setttings (optional)
+├── config.py       # This is from where you import your settings object (required) ├── .secrets.toml   # This is to hold sensitive data like passwords and tokens (optional) └── settings.toml   # This is to hold your application settings (optional)
 ```

 On the file `config.py` Dynaconf init generates the following boilerpate